Here are some unsolicited messages I received since officially publishing my new website in May 2020…

 The REAL Underlying Problems

-Going down memory lane, and thinking about all the negative voices that filled up my head is a little disturbing…
+Going down memory lane, and thinking about all the negative voices that used to fill my head is a little disturbing…

 But that was how I talked to myself and treated myself for over 30 years.